 2.2 Providing the necessary permissions on object fields

 As part of the integration set-up, certain access permissions must be given on object fields for the end users and the integration user.
-Here we will explain what permission need to be given and how to do it.
+Here we will explain what permissions need to be given and how to do it.

 Permissions needed on object fields